-SOUP could be your easy “fast” food alternative these last winter days
+SOUP could be your easy “fast” food alternative until fresh spring vegetables arrive

-With the coming cold weekend – and uninviting selection of fresh vegetables these last winter days – maybe this is the time to go looking for the quick alternative to your homemade soup?
+With the coming cold weekend maybe this is the time to go looking for the quick alternative to your homemade soup?
 Check out the counter with frozen food next time you go shopping.